cli0/gsoc_relationship/README.md

 This system will perform malware relationship detection and scoring by using a range of queries and ML algorithms.
 We will implement and optimize some existing and new ML algorithms in order to ensure accuracy and efficiency.
 The whole relationship detection and rating process will go through two stages and at the end the user will receive a visual representation of the generated final relationships.

-###### Technology

-We will use **Apache Spark** and **Tensorflow** for writing and running the necessary Queries and Machine Learning algorithms.
-The system will use a mix of batch and stream processing so **Spark Streaming** and/or **Apache Beam** are the framework of choice. **RabbitMQ** is the AMQP library of choice to support the streaming functionality.
-The data is stored in **Apache Cassandra**.
-Since this is a work in progress, there is a good chance that some new technologies and frameworks may be added along the way.
-This section will be updated accordingly.

 ## Defining Relationships

 The relationship detection process goes through two stages.
-The first stage (Offline Training) is going to generate the first level of relationships, while the second stage (Final Relationships Generate) will define the final relationships and their score by using the data created from the first stage as seed.
+The first stage is going to extract the necessary features that define relationships and establish potential relationships (primary relationships).
+The second stage will utilize the data generated by the first stage to define the final relationships and their confidence score.

 From a technical standpoint, the analytics of the first stage happen independently of any user requests.
-The Query and ML components automatically perform all queries and ML algorithms for new malware analytic results based on specific events and triggers.
-All of the data generated at this stage is permanently stored on Cassandra using an appropriate schema.
-(During the rest of the section, I may refer to the primary relationships simply as relationships for simplicity’s sake.)
+All of the data generated at this stage is permanently stored in Cassandra.

 ###### Primary Relationships

-There are 4 types of artefacts in our database: IP addresses, Domains, Files, and Binary Executables.
+There are 4 potential types of artefacts in our database: IP addresses, Domains, Files, and Binary Executables.
 All of these types can potentially have a relationship with each other.

 *For example:* An executable may issue a call to a specific domain who is associated with one or more IPs, which might be in turn related to other artefacts.
 In this scenario we already have identified several relationships:
 1. Executable <-> Domain